hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 A detailed description of the driver catalog is available [here](./DriverCatalog.md).

-Note that addditional restrictions apply on amplification and deletion drivers for samples with QC warnings:
+Note that additional restrictions apply on amplification and deletion drivers for samples with QC warnings:
 - If warning = DELETED_GENES or WARN_HIGH_COPY_NUMBER_NOISE, DELs must be supported on both sides by SV OR (supported by SV + CENTROMERE/TELOMERE and be <10M bases).
 - If warning = HIGH_CN_WARN_HIGH_COPY_NUMBER_NOISE, AMPS must be bounded on at least one side by an SV.